 The factsheet is particularly helpful as it sets some clear targets to reach for that will be useful in your campaign.
 It may also entice people to join the campaign, win over Councillors and make a great press release.
 Of course the council alone can’t deliver all the change needed – we need the UK government to play a far bigger role – but it’s a great benchmark.

-Find out what the council are already doing on climate change
+Find out what the council are already doing to tackle climate breakdown

 Some councils have already declared a climate emergency and are working out what they can do and some councils are lagging behind.